 Why this matters for the longevity narrative:

 3. Concurrent 2025–2026 reports describe taurine as promoting other cancers via SLC6A6 in non-leukaemic contexts (hepatocellular carcinoma via bile acid pathway; breast cancer via SLC6A6-mediated oxidative-stress relief).
-These are mechanistically convergent on TAUT/SLC6A6-dependent uptake. needs-human-replication
+These are mechanistically convergent on TAUT/SLC6A6-dependent uptake. gap/needs-human-replication

 What the cancer signal does NOT establish: